Renew Drivers License In CA – California Drivers License Renewal

 - You have a valid credit card (Visa, MasterCard, American Express, or Discover).

 If you do qualify, follow these steps to renew online:

 - Gather your RBM notice and credit card.

 - Follow the instructions to renew your driver license.

-No matter which of the three methods of California license renewal you end up going with, just be sure you take care of your license renewal so you don’t run into problems!
+No matter which of the three methods of California license renewal you end up going with, just be sure you take care of your drivers license renewal in CA so you don’t run into problems!